orangejuice/blog/data/activity/book-劫持-2018/record.en.md

 date: 2024-01-19 17:14:16+08:00
 douban:
   rating: 7.2
-  subtitle: Mari K. Swingle / 2018 / CITIC Press Group
+  subtitle: Mari K. Swingle / 2018 / CITIC Press
 ---

-Via tw brave2049 on digital addiction, recommends four books: 'The Attention Merchants', 'Digital Minimalism', 'Dopamine Nation', and 'i-Minds'. 'i-Minds' is the first time being recommended.
-The other three have already been recommended.
-If you are unsure whether to allow children to use cell phones and what the pros and cons are, you can read 'i-Minds'.
-It's a very rigorous popular science book about digital opium.
+Via tweet by @brave2049 about digital addiction, recommends four books: "The Attention Merchants", "Digital Minimalism", "Dopamine Nation", and "HiJack".

+"HiJack" is the first recommendation.
+The other three have been recommended before.
+If you're unsure whether to let children use smartphones, and what the pros and cons are, "HiJ ... just devour it.
+A very thorough introduction to the digital opioid.